j9t/little-books/manuscript/website-quality-control.md

 ### Typography

-Typography is not what the common website owner may connect to website quality—and neither might every designer—but it’s an important aspect of every website.
-Typography is all the more important, as the amount of content a website has increases—we remind ourselves of Robert Bringhurst, who taught us that “typography exists to honor content.”
+Typography is not what the common website owner may connect with website quality—and neither may every designer—but it’s an important aspect of every website.
+Typography is all the more important as the amount of website content increases—think of Robert Bringhurst, who taught that “typography exists to honor content.”

 But why test?
 Obviously, for the reasons that typography matters—and so we’re not merely running into William Bruce Cameron’s (not Albert Einstein’s) famous statement, “Not everything that counts can be counted, and not everything that can be counted counts.”
 Typography can be counted, and typography does count.
-Not many tools are available to test for good typography, but still there are some that make our typographic jobs easier:
+Not many tools are available to test for good typography, but still there are some that make our typographic work easier:

 * [Font Capability Check](https://wakamaifondue.com/)
 * [Font Comparison](https://www.fontcomparer.com/)